Algorand REST APIs

 Indexer REST Endpoints

-daemon provides its API from the host:port defined by the —server flag specified at start up.
+The algorand-indexer daemon provides its API from the host:port defined by the —server flag specified at start up.
 The default port is 8980.

 Indexer REST Endpoints OAS3 spec file(.yml)